dockerana/dockerana/README.md

 #### Initial setup :

-* Obligatory disclaimer about logs & disk space... upstart will rotate/etc; but growth of backend, will just keep going, if you fill your docker host things will be bad
+* Obligatory disclaimer about logs & disk space... upstart will rotate/etc; but growth of backend, will just keep going.
+Don't let your docker host run out of space!
 * Everything in this setup assumes ipv4 only at this point (FIXME)

 Instructions below are for Ubuntu 14.04, assuming a vanilla/patched